Frühlingsarbeit im Garten

 • Mix in zeolite

-This creates less stressful growing conditions from the start, which facilitates growth and promotes root development.
+This creates less stressful growing conditions from the start, facilitating rooting and promoting root development.

 6. Fertilize sparingly – observe development

-After soil stabilization, it is worth waiting a while:
+After soil stabilization, it is advisable to wait first:

 • Observe plant development